cysouw/diathesis/text/c05_case.md

 A typical anticausative verb allows for both a transitive [@next a] and an intransitive construction [@next b], in which the intransitive nominative is the same participant as the transitive accusative.
 This is attested in German with verbs like *kochen* 'to cook' [@next].
 However, because this diathesis is formally unmarked it is difficult to decide whether this should be classified as an anticausative or as a causative [cf. @scheibl2006: 355].

-Whatever the ultimate best analysis will be, it is important to realize that there are two different classes of verbs in German.
+Whatever the ultimate best analysis will be, it is important to realise that there are two different classes of verbs in German.
 With verbs like *kochen* the perfect of the intransitive exist both with auxiliaries *haben* [@next c] and *sein* [@next d].
 In contrast, with verbs like *zerbrechen* 'to break' the intransitive perfect only allows for *sein* (see [@sec:case-sein-causative] for an extensive discussion).
 These two classes of verbs should be distinguished and I propose to consider the *kochen*-class as an anticausative (this section) and the *zerbrechen*-class as a causative (see [@sec:case-sein-causative]).

 Semantically, the intransitive *haben* construction in [@next c] seems to be the regular perfect of the intransitive [@next b].
 The *sein* construction in [@next d] is probably best analysed as the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]) of the transitive [@next a].